4 Types of Budget Plans to Know About

 You'll likely have a lot of spending categories to plan for and keep track of, and a plan for what to do with any money that's left over (put it in your savings, for instance).
 If you overspend in one category, you'll need to stop spending in that area until the next month or take from another category.

-A zero-based budget is a good option for someone looking for a detailed approach to managing their money who wants to know exactly where all of their money goes so they can make better decisions.
+A zero-based budget is a good option for someone looking for a detailed approach to managing their money who wants to know exactly where all of their money goes.
 This approach can also be good for someone who prefers to use credit cards.
 You're less likely to overdraw your checking account when you've budgeted every dollar to the penny.

 4. Pay-Yourself-First Budget

-With this budgeting approach, the most important thing is to make sure that your savings and debt goals are met.
-When you get your paycheck, you'll set aside money for those goals.
+Also sometimes called reverse budgeting, this approach prioritizes making sure your savings and debt goals are met.
+When you get your paycheck, you'll set aside money for those goals—in other words, you'll pay yourself first.
 After that, you can use the remaining money for whatever you want.

 Of course, you'll need to account for recurring expenses like rent or mortgage payments, utilities and other bills.
 Once your priorities are handled, you'll know what you have left over for the fun stuff.
 The idea with this budgeting method is that you don't have to keep track of exactly where your money goes, just that you don't run out of it.